ElectronicToast/bifrost/README.md

 A socket for an HC-05 module is present, permitting serial communication and programming over Bluetooth.
 I2C connectors are provided for chaining multiple boards.

+This project is designed with KiCad EDA v.5.1.5.
+Documentation can be found under `/doc` and fabrication files under `/gerber`.

 ## Photos

 ![front](img/bifrost_F.PNG)